6213 words

 Now let’s move the public folder database and its logs to a separate folder.

-Please note that you need to first create folders on the server in which you plan to store the public folder database and its logs.
+You need to first create folders on the server in which you plan to store the public folder database and its logs.
 In addition, it is better to store the database on a disk specially allocated for this task.

 In the “Database file path” field, specify the folder in which the database will be stored.